Créteil: History

 During the French Wars of Religion (1567), the Huguenots plundered the church and burned the local charters.
 New disorders in 1648 forced the evacuation of the inhabitants of Créteil.
 The end of Louis XIV's reign was marked by a great food shortage throughout the whole of France after a terrible winter in 1709 that resulted in 69 recorded deaths in Créteil.
 Registers of grievances from the French Revolution in 1789 mention Créteil 15 times.

 At the beginning of the 18th century, construction of the first middle-class "Parisian" houses began.
 In 1814, the east of Créteil was taken by Russian troops as part of the Battle of Paris.
 The bridge which spans the Marne between Créteil and Saint-Maur-des-Fossés was inaugurated on 9 April 1841, replacing an ancient ferry.

 The Franco-Prussian War of 1870 was particularly cruel for Créteil.
 The borough was plundered and left in ruins by the Prussians, while the nearby battle of Mont-Mesly on 30 November 1870, left 179 dead.

+L'Abbaye de Créteil or Abbaye group was a utopian artistic and literary community founded during 1906 named after the Créteil Abbey near to where some members lived and where the group held meetings.
+At the time Créteil was still mostly pastoral, some of which remains in the forested parkland of the riverside district on and around Île Sainte-Catherine.
+Although the group was short-lived, disbanding by 1908, it attracted artists, writers and philosophers to become associated with the Symbolist and Futurist movements such as Filippo Tommaso Marinetti, author of the Futurist Manifesto, and Constantin Brâncuși.

 Créteil gave up its pastoral character after World War II.
 The population subsequently rose from 13,800 in 1954 to 30,654 in 1962.

-L'Abbaye de Créteil or Abbaye group was a utopian artistic and literary community founded during 1906 named after the Créteil Abbey near to where some members lived and where the group held meetings.
-At the time Créteil was still mostly pastoral, some of which remains in the forested parkland of the riverside district on and around Ile Sainte-Catherine.

-Although the group was short-lived, disbanding by 1908, it attracted artists, writers and philosophers to become associated with the Symbolist and Futurist movements such as Filippo Tommaso Marinetti, author of the Futurist Manifesto, and Constantin Brâncuși.

-In 1965, the city became a Préfecture of the new départment of the Val-de-Marne.
+In 1965, the city became a Préfecture of the new department of the Val-de-Marne.
+A new Hôtel de Ville was completed in 1974.